 If shorter braces time interests you, read on to find out about:

-We hope this article helps you figure out the best orthodontic treatment for your lifestyle, your budget, and your smile.
+We hope this article helps you figure out the best orthodontics treatment for your lifestyle, your budget, and your smile.

 What is Fastbraces?

-Fastbraces is a type of orthodontic braces that is, as the name suggests, fast.
+Fastbraces is a type of braces that is, as the name suggests, fast.
 These speedy brackets are not a novelty; in fact, they've been around since 1992 as a faster way to move teeth.
+HOWEVER there is a caveat — These were developed to treat orthodontosis, which is a different class of malocclusion than most braces treat.
+This diagnosis was developed in 2014 and still doesn't have a lot of research available.

-Traditional braces can take up to two years (and possibly even more) to completely straighten teeth.
+Traditional braces can take to two or more years to completely straighten teeth.
 The makers of Fastbraces wanted to significantly shorten treatment time while still being able to treat complex cases of malocclusion (tooth, bite, and jaw misalignment), in an effort to make orthodontics more accessible to the 60% to 70% of the population who have misaligned teeth.

 How long does Fastbraces take?